ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 :   Disable the origin within the Pool.
 The value can be ORIGIN_NAME or ORIGIN_ADDRESS.

 `--add-origin`
 :   Add an origin into the Pool.
 ORIGIN_NAME and ORIGIN_ADDRESS are required.
-For example: --add-origin name=us-app-dal01,address=1.1.1.1,enabled=true,weight=0.5,host=example.com
+For example, --add-origin name=us-app-dal01,address=1.1.1.1,enabled=true,weight=0.5,host=example.com

 `--remove-origin`
 :   Remove an origin from the Pool.
 The value can be ORIGIN_NAME or ORIGIN_ADDRESS.